 Holes or loose joint connections in output ducts can let warm air escape the system.
 A gap or crevice in a duct on the air intake creates an inefficient backdraft that wastes heat and power.
 You can seal loose duct joints or holes with caulk or heat-graded foil tape.

 Dependable Heating and Cooling Service

-Since 1990, Hi-Tech Air Conditioning has satisfied residential and commercial customers with high-quality HVAC services.
+Since 1990, Hi-Tech Air Heating & Cooling has satisfied residential and commercial customers with high-quality HVAC services.
 In addition to fixing, maintaining and replacing furnaces, we do the same with air conditioners.
 If you want to learn how to improve the energy efficiency of your home, ask us for a home comfort analysis.
-Contact Hi-Tech Air Conditioning today with any indoor comfort questions.
+Contact Hi-Tech Air Heating & Cooling today with any indoor comfort questions.